AshGw/ts-roids/README.md

 // Existing properties can still be modified john.age = 31; // No Errors

+// Existing properties cannot be re-configured nor deleted

-// Trying to add a new property will throw an error (john as any).email = 'john@example.com'; // TypeError: Cannot add property email, object is not extensible
+(john as any).email = 'john@example.com'; // TypeError: Cannot add property email,
+// object is not extensible

-// Existing properties cannot be re-configured nor deleted delete john.age; // TypeError: Cannot delete property 'age'
+delete john.age; // TypeError: Cannot delete property 'age'
 ```
 There are many other decorators to choose from, check the [docs](#documentation) for more info.